Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to put up more than 45.5 points only two times this year.
+- Air Force has combined with its opponents to score more than 45.5 points only twice this year.

-- In 50% of Colorado State's games this season (4/8), the teams combined to score more than Saturday's over/under of 45.5.

-- The combined points per game average of the two teams, 50.7, is 5.2 points more than Saturday's over/under.
+- The two teams combine to average 50.7 points per game, 5.2 more than the total in this contest.

-- These two squads combine to allow 39.6 points per game, 5.9 fewer than this contest's over/under.
+- This contest's over/under is 5.9 points greater than the 39.6 these two squads combine to allow per game this season.

 - Falcons games this season feature an average total of 46.1 points, a number 0.6 points higher than Saturday's over/under.